panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 ---
 title: 'JavaScript Scope Explained in Simple Words'
-description: 'The JavaScript scope manages the availability of variables.'
+description: 'The scope is an important concent that manages variables accessibility.
+I will explain step by step, in-depth, what the scope is in JavaScript.'
 published: '2020-04-14T12:00Z'
 modified: '2020-04-14T12:00Z'
 thumbnail: './images/javascript-scope-cover-2.png'